suixinsuo/olympus-protocol/docs/B2B/OlympusIndex.md

 ####  Parameters

-> \_fee: The percentage of investors' funds that will be set aside for management fee (Note: fee must be equal to or bigger than 0 and less than 10000)
+> \_fee: The percentage of investors' funds that will be set aside for management fee (Note: fee must be equal to or bigger than 0 and less than 10000), refer to the list above to get the correct value.

 ####  Example code